briankhoi/obsidian-notes/UCSC/CSE150/Introduction.md

 The **bottleneck link**, which is the link on the end-end path that constraints end-end throughput is always given by the lowest throughput on the link.
 So for example, if we are given $R_s < R_c$, then the average end-end throughput is no higher than $R_s$ since that's the bottleneck link.
 Vice-versa as well if $R_c > R_s$.

 Example:
-Given this Internet where you had 10 connections, the **per-connection** end-end throughput si given by $min(R_c, R_s, R/10)$ with R/10 cause of 10 connections evenly sharing R bit/sec
+Given this Internet where you had 10 connections, the **per-connection** end-end throughput is given by $min(R_c, R_s, R/10)$ with R/10 cause of 10 connections evenly sharing R bit/sec
 ![[Pasted image 20250409164456.png]]

 **Protocol Layers**